-Linda has been having fun getting familiar with our new Wise Owl products.
-Linda has been painting up a storm already.
+Linda has been having fun getting familiar with our new Wise Owl paint products and has been painting up a storm.
 I’m not there yet.
 Soon, though.
 I have some pieces patiently waiting in my garage at home for me to get started.
 This traditional, early American style chest is still in the work room awaiting hardware.

 What do you think about putting the original hardware back on?
 That was the question of the day.
 We just stuck it in the drawer trying to decide.
 I like it.
 I think the original hardware is a go.

 We started with a clear primer.
 There was a super shiny varnish on this piece originally.
 The primer eliminates the need to sand your furniture to death.